o2346/auditor/tag-policies/tpnt/README.md

 For more detailes, refer 'generator/README.md'

-On the completions of both 2 components above, You then should be recieving warning messages like image above, every 24 hours.
+On the completion of both 2 deployments above, You then should be recieving warning messages like image above, every 24 hours.

 If non of Non-compliants were present to be reported, meaning your entire organization was considered to be completely compliance against Tag Policies, No warning messages would be transmitted.